hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 }); // => [1, 4, 9]
 ```

-Function expressions don't have to be anonymous.
-You can name a function expression:
+Function expressions don't have to be anonymous. *You can name a function expression*:

 ```js
 let squaredNums = [1, 2, 3].map(function squareNum(num) {